milafternoon/molywood/README.md

 ### What does `pyvmd` do?

+PyVMD is there to make cool molecular movies for you.

-`pyvmd` automatizes the most tedious steps in generation of molecular movies, i.e. scripting in TCL, rendering, generating overlays and combining frames, as well as merging frames into the final movie.
+Specifically, `pyvmd` automatizes the most tedious steps in generation of these movies, i.e. scripting in TCL, rendering, generating overlays and combining frames, as well as merging frames into the final movie.